RSE-Sheffield/RSE-Sheffield.github.io/README.md

 The `!` in front of the link indicates that it's an image.
 The `[my description]` will appear in your alt text.
 The site uses bootstrap and the `{: .img-fluid}` adds a css class `img-fluid` to make the image responsive.

+### Adding Events

+* Event posts are located in the `_events` folder.
+* The following **FrontMatter** variables can be set:
+    * `category` - Tagname of the category that your event belongs to
+    * `permalink` - If you have dedicated pages for each event category, use this to place the event's permalink in the correct page, e.g. for deep learning events at /training/deeplearning/, you might want to set the permalink as /training/deeplearning/2019-01-01-myevent
+    * `title` - Title of your event
+    * `date` - Starting date with format: YYYY-MM-DD
+    * `from` - Starting time with format: HH:MM
+    * `to` - Ending time with format: HH:MM
+    * `location`  - Location of your event
+    * `eventbrite_id` - (optional) the ID of your event on eventbrite, this will automatically include the eventbrite's ticket purchasing/registration widget
+    * `tags` - searchable tags, (not implemented yet)

+### Adding a new Event Category

+#### Updating the rendering when listing individual events
+* The template for rendering individual event items in an event listing can be found at `/_includes/event_list_individual.html`
+* You can specify the location of the category and the category text in the switch statement at the top of the page

+#### Including events listing in your own events page
+* Create a new page in the `/pages` folder
+* Include the event listing in your page, you can add a category variable in the include to specify the category or multiple categories using comma separation:
+    ```
+    {% include events_list.html category="mycustomcat" %}
+    ```

 ## Installation